Louisville Bankruptcy Attorney

 Income Taxes and Bankruptcy

-Discharging income taxes in Bankruptcy
+Discharging Income Tax Debt in Bankruptcy

 1. that the tax must have been due for three or more years,